8 Ways to Secure Your Microservices Architecture

 5. Encrypt and protect secrets

-When you develop microservices that talk to authorization servers and other services, the microservices likely have secrets that they use for communication—these might be API keys, client secrets, or credentials for basic authentication.
+When you develop microservices that talk to authorisation servers and other services, the microservices likely have secrets that they use for communication—these might be API keys, client secrets, or credentials for basic authentication.

 These secrets should not be checked into your source control management system.
 Even if you develop code in a private repository, it’s likely to cause trouble while your team is working on production code.
 Rather, the first step in securing the secrets in your microservices is to store them in environment variables.
 Better yet, developers should encrypt secrets using tools like HashiCorp Vault, Microsoft Azure Key Vault, or Amazon KMS.
 With Amazon KMS, for example, you can generate a master key, encrypt your data with unique data keys that are then encrypted by the master key, creating an encrypted message that’s stored as a file or in a database.
 This approach ensures the keys needed to decrypt any data are always unique and safe, which means your team can spend less time implementing and managing other safeguards.